Dyson sphere: Search for megastructures

 Dyson-style energy collectors around a distant star would absorb and re-radiate energy from the star.
 The wavelengths of such re-radiated energy may be atypical for the star's spectral type, due to the presence of heavy elements not naturally occurring within the star.
 If the percentage of such atypical wavelengths were to be significant, an alien megastructure could be detected at interstellar distances.
 This could indicate the presence of what has been called a Type II Kardashev civilization.

 SETI has looked for such infrared-heavy spectra from solar analogs, as has Fermilab.
 Fermilab discovered 17 potential "ambiguous" candidates, of which four were in 2006 called "amusing but still questionable".
 Later searches also resulted in several candidates, all of which remain unconfirmed.

 On October 14, 2015, Planet Hunters' citizen scientists discovered unusual light fluctuations of the star KIC 8462852 raising press speculation that a Dyson sphere may have been discovered.
 However, subsequent analysis showed that the results were consistent with the presence of dust.
-A further campaign in 2024 identified seven possible candidates for Dyson-spheres, but further investigation was said to be required.

-From May until June 2024, speculation grew that potential signs of interstellar Dyson spheres had been discovered.
-The seven objects of interest – all located within a thousand light-years of Earth – are M-dwarfs, a class of stars that are smaller and less luminous than the Sun.
+In 2024 there was press speculation that potential signs of interstellar Dyson spheres had been discovered.
+The seven objects of interest – all located within a thousand light-years of Earth – were M-dwarfs, a class of stars that are smaller and less luminous than the Sun.
 However, the authors of the findings were careful not to make any overblown claims.
 Despite this, many media outlets picked up on the story.
-Less fantastical alternative explanations have been made, including a proposal that the infrared from the discoveries was caused by distant dust-obscured galaxies.
+Less fantastical explanations included a suggestion that the detected infrared was caused by distant dust-obscured galaxies.

 Feasibility and science-based speculation

-Although Dyson sphere systems are theoretically possible, building a stable megastructure around the Sun is currently far beyond humanity's engineering capacity.
+Although Dyson spheres in the form of a swarm are theoretically possible, building a stable megastructure around the Sun is currently far beyond humanity's engineering capacity.
 The number of craft required to obtain, transmit, and maintain a complete Dyson sphere exceeds present-day industrial capabilities.
-George Dvorsky has advocated the use of self-replicating robots to overcome this limitation in the relatively near term.
-Some have suggested that Dyson sphere habitats could be built around white dwarfs and even pulsars.

-Stellar engines are hypothetical megastructures whose purpose is to extract useful energy from a star, sometimes for specific purposes.
-For example, Matrioshka brains have been proposed to extract energy for computation, while Shkadov thrusters would extract energy for propulsion.
+Dyson spheres have prompted speculation into the feasibility of a class of proposed stellar engines, hypothetical megastructures whose purpose is to extract useful energy from a star, sometimes for specific purposes.
+For example, Matrioshka brains have been proposed to use energy extracted by Dyson spheres for computation, while Shkadov thrusters would extract energy for propulsion.
 Some proposed stellar engine designs are based on the Dyson sphere.
+Futurist George Dvorsky has advocated the use of self-replicating robots to overcome the limitation of humanity's engineering capacity in the relatively near term.
+Some have suggested that Dyson sphere habitats could be built around white dwarfs or pulsars.

+In 2022 it was suggested that a Dyson swarm around the Sun could be launched from either Mercury or Mars.
+In order to transmit the energy back, far-field radiative wireless power transfer was proposed, a technology that is not yet fully developed.